-The UK Information Commissioner’s Office ruled that Marriot could have done more to protect their customer’s privacy and also did not perform thorough data storage inspection prior to the $13 billion acquisition.
+The UK Information Commissioner’s Office ruled that Marriot could have done more to protect their customer’s privacy and also did not perform a thorough data storage inspection prior to the $13 billion acquisition.
 A global litigation financing firm is underwriting the suit, an alarming indicator that data privacy breaches are becoming a lucrative arena for litigation.

 Marriot’s fine stands at a whopping $23.8 million.
 In fact, numerous companies in Europe have been fined due to not meeting General Data Protection Regulation (GDPR) standards.
-Since the California Consumer Privacy Act (CCPA) was started earlier this summer, the U.S. will now start to see similar regulations enforced across the nation.
+Since the California Consumer Privacy Act (CCPA) was started earlier this summer, the US will now start to see similar regulations enforced across the nation.

 Determining What Should Be Flagged and Reported

 The actual process of discovering PII starts with identifying the platforms that target data is held in, be it structured or unstructured or some combination of the two.
-Although companies typically expect to scan sources like HDFS or S3 for files, even with relational databases accurate scanning is required, as columns and tables can contain leaked PII or be improperly labeled.
+Although companies typically expect to scan sources like HDFS or S3 for files, even with relational databases, accurate scanning is required, as columns and tables can contain leaked PII or be improperly labeled.
 In addition, determining context is required to assess whether information is liable PII.
 For example, a date of birth is specific data that does not mean anything on its own, but if found along with someone’s full name, would need to be reported as sensitive information.

-The process of figuring out which information needs to be flagged as PII and reported necessitates building policies which can be used to search for different categories of sensitive data within a single scan.
-From there, fine-tuning and adjusting discovery scans can ultimately lead to remediation, where sensitive data can be masked or encrypted to remove risk of ownership.
+The process of figuring out which information needs to be flagged as PII and reported necessitates building policies that can be used to search for different categories of sensitive data within a single scan.
+From there, fine-tuning and adjusting discovery scans can ultimately lead to remediation, in which sensitive data can be masked or encrypted to remove risk of ownership.
 Being able to configure reports around the scanned data and controlling access to the metadata brought about from the discovery scans is crucial for engaging multiple parties within M&A projects.